emwap/stream-paper/paper.md

 The FIR filter benchmark is presented in Figure
 \ref{fig:measurements-fir}.
 The "Pure" points again show the performance of purely functional stream.
-"Monadic reference" shows monadic streams where the buffer is stored in references.
+"Monadic Unrolled" shows monadic streams where the buffer is stored in references.
 The monadic stream representation is superior up to filter orders around 50.
 Apart from the Feldspar versions, we also have a handwritten C